Testing the simplifying assumption in high-dimensional vine copulas

 In practical applications, we are interested in the finite sample distribution of the lower bound $b_n$ of the penalty function $\lambda_{\Myidx}$.
-Using resampling techniques, we can determine this lower bound for $\lambda_{\Myidx}$ under the $H_0$.
+Using resampling techniques, we can determine this lower bound for $\lambda_{\Myidx}$ under $H_0$.

 To illustrate how one can use resampling techniques to determine the parameters $c$ and $\beta$ of the penalty function $\lambda_{\Myidx} = c \Myidx^{-\beta}$, we again consider the data generating process given in \autoref{exSimStudy}.
-For $\lambda = 0$, the Frank copula $C_{14\cs 23}$ in the third tree of the D-vine copula defined in \autoref{exSimStudy} is not varying with the conditioning variables and therefore fulfills the $H_0$ of being a second-order partial copula.
-For each considered sample size $\Myidx$ we generate $1000$ random samples of size $\Myidx$ from the 4-dimensional D-vine copula and compute for each sample the lower bound $b_n$ of the penalty function $\lambda_{\Myidx}$.
-In \autoref{figPenalty}, the maximum of all $1000$ lower bounds in the different samples is plotted for different sample sizes $\Myidx$ as dots.\footnote{ The upward-jump at $n=500$ is caused by restrictions on the decision tree for small samples which are less restrictive for $500$ than for $250$ observations.} By taking the maximum over all resampled lower bounds we identify a lower bound for the penalty which would guarantee that in every of the $1000$ samples the asymptotic $\alpha$-level tests are equivalent, i.e., $T_{\Myidx}(\Gamma_0) \geq \tau \quad \Leftrightarrow \quad \Theta_\Myidx \geq \tau$.
+For $\lambda = 0$, the null hypothesis $H_{0}: (\pvc{U}_{1|23}, \pvc{U}_{4|23}) \perp U_{2:3}$ is true.
+For each considered sample size $\Myidx$ we generate $1000$ random samples of size $\Myidx$ from the four-dimensional D-vine copula and compute for each sample the lower bound $b_n$ of the penalty function $\lambda_{\Myidx}$.
+In \autoref{figPenalty}, the maximum of all $1000$ lower bounds in the different samples is plotted for different sample sizes $\Myidx$ as dots.
+By taking the maximum over all resampled lower bounds we identify a lower bound for the penalty which would guarantee that in every of the $1000$ samples the asymptotic $\alpha$-level test decisions are the same, i.e., $T_{\Myidx}(\Gamma_0) \geq \tau \quad \Leftrightarrow \quad \Theta_\Myidx \geq \tau$.